Lead Routing: 10 Examples, Best Practices, and Automation Hacks

 In Salesforce, you can create lead routing flows through the Flow Builder.
 But there are limitations and it’s usually owned by an administrator which gates the ability to update routing rules yourself.
 This problem becomes even more cumbersome and slow as your business scales.

-For instance, if you’re targeting both small businesses and large enterprises, you might create rules that assign leads from smaller businesses to a sales team specializing in small and medium-sized businesses (SMB) and leads from large organizations to a team that handles complex and high-value deals.
+For instance, if you’re targeting both small businesses and large enterprises, you might create rules that assign leads from smaller businesses to a sales team specializing in SMBs and enterprise leads to a team that handles complex and high-value deals.

 As your business evolves and expands into new industries, you’ll need to revisit and adjust these rules to route leads to the most appropriate sales reps.